-Any surgery, no matter how simple or short, can be stressful.
-Learn how to take care of your child and help them on their road to recovery.
+Surgery can be stressful.
+Learn how to care for your child after surgery and help them on their road to recovery.

 What you'll find on this page

-- Get tips on how to care for your child after surgery
+- Tips on caring for your child after surgery.

 After your child's procedure